All Episodes

 Well, let's get your take, John Solomon.

-And I guess they would have to go line by line and and specifically identify what the role of the FBI can and cannot be.
+And I guess they would have to go line by line and specifically identify what the role of the FBI can and cannot be.

 Well, listen, I think there's a broader question that comes out of today's hearing, which is you have an FBI director that just testified to something that we know not to be true.

-It's very important for those I spent a lot of time in the Elvis Chan testimony.
+It's very important for those, I spent a lot of time in the Elvis Chan testimony.

-He specifically talks about a censorship operation, and here is the most important thing he said.
+And here is the most important thing he said.

 When censorship requests came in, they would go to the FBI headquarters.

-They would go to where Chris Ray works, FBI headquarters in Washington, and they would give their stamp of approval before Elvis Chan himself would then go to the uh social media companies and please take this post down.
+They would go to where Chris Ray works, FBI headquarters in Washington, and they would give their stamp of approval before Elvis Chan himself would then go to the social media companies and say, please take this post down.

-It violates your your toast.
+It violates your toast.

 50% of the time when the FBI asked social media to take a post down, they did it according to Chris Ray's own testimony.

-They did censor, they did mitigate opinions.
+They did mitigate opinions.

 Unbelievable.

-And uh keep up the good work.
+And keep up the good work.

 John Solomon and Seamus Bruner, thank you so much for being with us.

-800 941 Sean, our number if you want to be a part of the program.
+800-941-Sean, our number if you want to be a part of the program.

 Hey, if you own a gun, you know how important it is to keep it safe, to keep it secure, but not all gun safes are created equal.